wildfly/wildfly/CONTRIBUTING.md

 # Contributing guide

-**First off all, thank you for taking the time to contribute into WildFly!** The below contents will help you through the steps for getting started with WildFly.
+**First of all, thank you for taking the time to contribute to WildFly!** The below contents will help you through the steps for getting started with WildFly.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions.

 * Git Setup: https://github.com/wildfly/wildfly/blob/main/docs/src/main/asciidoc/_hacking/github_setup.adoc
 * Contributing: https://github.com/wildfly/wildfly/blob/main/docs/src/main/asciidoc/_hacking/contributing.adoc